FQ Circini: An Ordinary Nova with a High-mass B1 V(n)(e) Companion Whose Decretion Disk Transfers Mass to the White Dwarf via Roche-Lobe Overflow: Nature of the System

-What are the tasks for future study? {\bf A.~}The most obvious need is to get a full radial velocity curve.
-This will help pin down the exact masses and inclination.
-This study would also provide some monitoring of the variations and velocities of the emission that partly fills the Balmer lines. {\bf B.~}It would be good to obtain a spectrum with high signal-to-noise (say, $>$100), with good spectral resolution (say, $R$$>$20,000), and with coverage over the blue (say, 3800--4600~\AA).
+The nature of FQ Cir has become well-measured and clear.
+Figure 10 copies an illustration showing the two stars and the two disks, with this for helping readers to visualize the unique and unfamiliar layout of FQ Cir.
+The WD is massive, near 1.25 $M_{\odot}$, so the nova eruption is of the He/N spectral class with a fast decline ($t_2$=2 days and $t_3 >$20,000), and with coverage over the blue (say, 3800--4600~\AA).
 This will allow an exacting measure of the temperature, luminosity class, and perhaps even $v \sin i$.
 This might pull out emission lines from the accretion disk around the WD, giving some measure of the accretion rate.
 The same observing run can also cover the H$\alpha$ profile to measure velocities of features in the emission. {\bf C.~}Another type of new observation that might be useful is X-ray spectroscopy, with the hope of getting information on the accretion low down near the WD.
 This task might be difficult, because the target is at a distance of 8800 pc (like to the Galactic center) so the system might be too faint to detect unless the accretion rate is high. {\bf D.~}Now that we know what to look for, further HMCV systems might be identified from archival records of suspected `dwarf nova', seen only once (or twice!), that have high-luminosity blue counterparts. {\bf E.~}With optimal filtering of nightly transients, new HMCVs can be discovered in near-real-time with the Vera Rubin Observatory sky-survey.
 By itself, Rubin cannot provide adequate follow-up for these short-duration transients, so the transient-alert brokers must somehow highlight the new HMCV-nova as being extremely-rare and worthy of massive follow-up. {\bf F.~}FQ Cir represents an entirely new path of binary evolution, and a full detailed model specific to FQ Cir is needed.
 This study should include addressing why there are so few HMCVs. {\bf G.~}And finally, some sort of a theory study should be made of this new mode of accretion.

 {}